COVID-19 Vaccination Programme questions and answers

 The current vaccines have demonstrated significant levels of protection against severe disease and hospitalisation but no vaccine provides 100% protection.
 However, as more people in the population are vaccinated the risks of COVID-19 circulating should decrease, protecting those who are vulnerable to COVID-19 or who are unable to have the vaccine.

-With the new Omicron strain currently the dominant variant in the UK, it has been widely observed that the protection from the two primary vaccine doses is reduced around 6 months after the second dose.
-For this reason, all adults (and other at risk groups) are strongly advised to book their booster dose(s) which have been shown to reinforce significant levels of protection.
+For this reason, all eligible individuals are strongly advised to book their autumn vaccination, as booster doses have been shown to reinforce significant levels of protection.
 For more full details on eligibility and where to get vaccinated see:

 For more related resources, see:

-36. If I have the vaccine may I be immune for life?
-Can I still catch COVID-19 after I’ve been immunised?
+29. If I have the vaccine will I be immune for life, or can I still catch COVID-19 after I’ve been immunised?

 Yes.